-From January 2017 to December 2019, ten orientation sessions have been offered and seven separate 8-week CPP programs have been run.
-Forty-five patients were found to be appropriate and enrolled in the program, and 41 completed the program (attended at least 5 out of 8 of the sessions).
-Reasons for not being appropriate for the program were related to issues such as living too far away to commute to the program on a regular and ongoing basis, due to an acute mental health crisis or significant psychosocial stressors at the time.
+From January 2017 to December 2019, 10 orientation sessions have been offered and seven separate eight-week CPP programs have been run.
+Forty-five patients were found to be appropriate and enrolled in the program, and 41 completed the program (attended at least five of eight of the sessions).
+Reasons for not being appropriate for the program were related to issues such as living too far away to commute to the program on a regular and ongoing basis, an acute mental health crisis, or significant psychosocial stressors at the time.
 The completion rate of our program was 91%, and several reasons for women not completing the program once enrolled were related to issues such as an unexpected family emergency or the recurrence of significant mental health issues and symptoms.
-The subjects of this study were a convenience sample of patients who attended our chronic pelvic pain program in the clinic and also provided consent to complete questionnaires and be a part of this study.
+The subjects of this study were a convenience sample of patients who attended our CPP program in the clinic and also provided consent to complete questionnaires and be a part of this study.